danielanywhere/SvgPlotting/Source/NuGet/README.md

 An easy-to-use library that brings physical plotting and shape-cutting capabilities to normal SVG image files, without any dependencies on Windows or other similar vendors.

+NOTE: In this version, all output is in mm.
+Please create an issue on the GitHub repository if you would like to be able to choose any other type of measurement unit.

 Basic Example:

 ```cs